KimJinsik/Validation-EditText/README.md

 ==================
 `ValidationEditText` is inherited by EditText.
 It can be useful to validate input data and to notify error message.

 You already know way to notify error messages (using showError() function) on EditText.
 I think however, design of default error message is not good to view.
 But, ValidationEditText provides powerful way to design error message.
+And [sample click here](https://github.com/KimJinsik/ValidationEditTextSample).

 **NOTE:**
-If you think to add more regular expression, Please [`visit my blog`](http://destiny738.tistory.com) and write guestbook!
+If you think to add more regular expression, Please [visit my blog](http://destiny738.tistory.com) and write guestbook!

 (example screen-shot)